khmais93/fend-challenge-client/README.md

 This app render patents results based on instantaneous searched words.
 Words can be a part of a patent title or a chemical type used on the patent claim.
 By selecting the search type he wishes to utilize, the user can pick between two options.

 For both sorts of searches, a table of results will be displayed, which will include patents title and number.
 If the user clicks on Patent No, they will be taken to the Google patent page.
-If you search by chemical type, a section will appear that shows how many patents use that chemical type.
+If he searches by chemical type, a section will appear that shows how many patents use that chemical type.

 To be able to use this search app, user must login first using his Google account.